benmccallum/dotnet-references/docs/Dockerfile-use-case.md

 First, install this tool by adding the following line to your Dockerfile.
 Note: it's probably a good idea to pin to a specific version to avoid breaking changes.

-`RUN dotnet tool install -g dotnet-fix-references --version 0.0.9`
+`RUN dotnet tool install -g dotnet-references --version 0.0.1`

 If you're using a Linux image, you'll need to then add the following to make the tool available to be called directly: